tvelliott/charon/README.md

 #define DEFAULT_SYMBOL_DELAY ((OFDM_M+CP_LEN+TAPER_LEN)*(DECIMATE_INTERPOLATE_FACTOR/4))  //the time in micro-seconds that the transmit will wait after packet reception before transmitting (in addition to wait for ack)
 #define DEFAULT_MAX_TCP_SHARE_BACKOFF (DEFAULT_SYMBOL_DELAY*12); //not used currently.  better option will be to monitor tcp sessions and dynamically adjust tcp window size to allow better TCP sharing of bandwidth
 #define DEFAULT_TXRX_FREQ_HZ 915000000  //frequency for the current binary in Hz.
 Currently this is limited to operating in the 902-928 Mhz and 2412-2462 Mhz bands.
-#define DEFAULT_SAMPLE_FREQ_HZ 1400000  //sample rate given to pluto with default of the LTE 1.4 MHz filter / decimation of 4x.
-Charon decimates/interpolates this by another factor of 8x
+#define DEFAULT_SAMPLE_FREQ_HZ 11200000  //sample rate is fixed fow now.
+Uses LTE20 MHz filter and decimates to rate of 1400000 Hz, further software decimated by 8x with floating point kaiser filter for occupied bandwidth of 140 KHz
 #define DEFAULT_RF_BANDWIDTH_HZ 250000  //minimum rf bandwidth of the TIA filter on the Pluto  (if I understand correctly)
 #define DEFAULT_TX_OUTPUT_POWER -10     //default output power is 100 micro-Watts.
 Shouldn't cause too much harm to anything with this setting.
 2nd harmonic @ 915 is nearly non-existent.
 3rd show up, but very low
 </pre>